BlayneAyersman/Percolation_Simulation/README.md

 For example, if sites are opened uniformly at random in a 20-by-20 grid, and the system percolates after opening the 204th site, then the estimate of the percolation threshold for that simulation would be 204/400 = 0.51

-The program will repeat this experiment T number of times (inputted by the user), storing the p* estimation results from each experiment.
+The program will simulate this experiment T number of times (inputted by the user), storing the p* estimation results from each simulation.
 The program then calculates the sample mean and sample standard deviation of the results and uses them to provide a 95% confidence interval for the percolation threshold.

+## Results
-The results of the simulation demonstrate the percolation threshold to be ~0.593
+The results of running the program (PercolationStats.java) with various grid-size inputs (examples pictured below) demonstrate the percolation threshold p* to be approximately 0.593.

 <p>
   <img src="screenshots/1000n_1000t.png" width="550" />